luohancfd/CFCFD-NG/doc/sphinx/codes.rst

 The CFCFD Code Collection
 =========================

-For local and external collaborators, these are available via a Mercurial repository.
+For local and external collaborators, these are available via a public Mercurial repository.

 #. *eilmer3*: The current compresible-flow Navier-Stokes simulation code
    for 2D and 3D flows.